 WHAT WE DO

 Impact Incentives are an evolution of the book & claim or credit trading systems.
-Incentives are issued to producers that meet a set of sustainability criteria (eg: zero deforestation).
+Incentives are issues to producers that meet a set of sustainability criteria (eg: zero deforestation).
 The physical goods and the Impact Incentives are traded separately from each other, eliminating the cost and complexity of traceability, while still allowing transparency.

 How do Incentives work?